Abdelhamid Sabiri: Sampdoria

 On 29 January 2022, he moved to Serie A club Sampdoria on loan with an option to buy and a conditional obligation to buy.
 Sabiri made his debut in a 2–0 loss against Atalanta B.C.
 He scored his first goal for the club against Spezia, in his seventh appearance for the team.
 On 30 January 2023, Italian sources confirmed talks between Sampadoria and Fiorentina to sign Sabiri for 4 million euros.

 Fiorentina

 On 31 January 2023, Sabiri signed with Fiorentina and was loaned back to Sampdoria for the rest of the 2022–23 season.

+Al-Fayha (loan)

+On 7 September 2023, Sabiri joined Al-Fayha on a one-year loan.
+On 15 September 2023, Sabiri made his debut in a 1–0 loss against Al Shabab.
+A week later, Sabiri scored his first goal for the club in a 3–1 victory against Al-Riyadh SC.
+On 3 October 2023, Sabiri scored a brace in his first appearance in the AFC Champions League, helping his team claim a 2–0 victory against Pakhtakor.

+Ajman Club (loan)

+On 30 September 2024, Sabiri joined Ajman Club on loan from Fiorentina.

+Al Taawoun (loan)

+On 30 January 2025, Sabiri moved on a new loan to Al Taawoun in Saudi Arabia.

 International career

 Sabiri was called up to Germany's under-21 side in October 2018.
 He scored once in a total of five appearances for the team, against the Netherlands.

 In April 2022, Sabiri said he wanted to play in the World Cup with the Moroccan national team.
 In September 2022, Sabiri was called up to join the Moroccan national team.
 He played his first match in a friendlies against Chile, in which he managed to score a goal in a 2–0 victory that took place in the RCDE Stadium in Barcelona.

-On 10 November 2022, Sabiri was named in Morocco's 23-man squad for the 2022 FIFA World Cup in Qatar.
+On 10 November 2022, Sabiri was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.